Top 3 Best EV Commercial Vehicles for Your Fleet

 • Best for: Local municipal and business use

-A versatile option with fast charging and strong range, the EV6 is ideal for rideshare operators and fleets balancing city and suburban travel.
+A versatile option with fast charging and strong range, the KIA EV6 is ideal for rideshare operators and fleets balancing city and suburban travel.

 • Range: 310 miles